mwambaro/backend-getclientele/README.md

 3. Postman: Import `scripts/postman/postman_collection.json`, set `baseUrl` to `http://localhost:8000`, and run the collection.
 4. PowerShell: `.	test-api.ps1 -BaseUrl http://localhost:8000 -Username admin -Password password`

+# Next Github Copilot Prompt

+Update the codebase as well as the OpenAPI file so that 'vendors'  has a 'products' field.
+The 'products' model has 3 fileds: product_name, product_sell_price, product_purchase_price. `/ai/intent` must figure out all the products and services needed by the shopper and produce a shopping cart that contains all the products and services the shopper intends to buy.
+Hence, create a 'shopping_cart' model that has the following fields: item_name, item_price, total_sum_to_pay.
+Also, add AI  `/ai/vendor_products` endpoint that gets vendors products and services out of input in a natural language and then populate the 'products' database table.
+Include tests that reflect these details.
+Remember to update the OpenAPI file, to create the models needed, and the migrations, and to update Swagger UI.